pentandra/lifepreserver/METADATA.md

 The item to which this item should be redirected in some way.
 Required for items with `kind: redirect`.

-## Metadata relating to person, member, and organization items
+## Relating to person, member, and organization items

 Many of these terms and descriptions originate from LDAP specifications, primarily [RFC2798], [RFC4519], and [RFC4524].
 Additional restrictions and/or